xmartlabs/fountain-docs/NetworkDataSourceAdapter.md

     PageFetcher<ServiceResponse>.toTotalPageCountNetworkDataSourceAdapter(firstPage: Int)
 ```

-These extensions require the first page number, it has to be the same used in the Fountain static factory constructor.
+These extensions require the first page number, which has to be the same that was used in the Fountain static factory constructor.

 [`Fountain`]: Fountain.md
 [`ListResponse`]: ListResponse.md